Criminal Justice Admission Requirements

 Students must bring the Chain of Command (C.O.C) form provided in the academy application to the drug testing facility.
 The testing facility will fax/email the results to the Criminal Justice Institute at Seminole State.

-STEP 6: Submit to a background check.
-All applicants will be electronically fingerprinted, and all personal information obtained will be forwarded to FDLE and to the FBI for background verification.
+- All applicants will be electronically fingerprinted, and all personal information obtained will be forwarded to FDLE and to the FBI for background verification.

 Submitted applications are kept on file for one full year.